Skip to main content

 Common Paymaster: Simplifying Payroll for Related Companies

 This entity handles payroll responsibilities for employees who work for multiple companies within the group.
-The primary advantage of this system is its ability to streamline payroll administration and reduce the administrative burden of managing numerous payrolls.
+The primary advantage of this system is its ability to streamline payroll administration and reduce the administrative burden of managing multiple payrolls.

 PEO: Potential for Lower Employment Taxes

+PEOs assume the responsibility of payroll tax reporting and compliance, which can be a complex and time-consuming process.
 This ensures compliance with tax laws and reduces the administrative burden on businesses.
 PEOs often have the expertise to identify tax credits and incentives that client companies may be eligible for, further reducing their overall tax burden.

 business-owners-common-paymaster